 - Plural: absolute monarchies

-- The authority of an absolute monarch is typically hierarchical, with power transferred hereditarily typically through the eldest son (primogeniture), and governed through autocracy.
+- The authority of an absolute monarch is typically hierarchical, with power transferred through hereditary typically through the eldest son (primogeniture).

-- An absolute monarchy is compared and contrasted with a constitutional monarchy.
+- An absolute monarchy is contrasted with a constitutional monarchy.

 - A (noun) monarch rules an absolute monarchy with (adjective) monarchal or (adjective) monarchic or (adjective) monarchical authority.

 - Word origin of “absolute” and “monarchy” – Online Etymology Dictionary: etymonline.com

 - Ball, Philip.
 2004.
 Critical Mass: How One Thing Leads to Another.
 New York: Farrar, Straus, and Giroux.

 - Turner, Bryan S. 2012.
 “In Defence of Monarchy.”
 Society 49(1):84–89. doi:10.1007/s12115-011-9496-6.

 Wright, Edmund, ed.
 2006.
 A Dictionary of World History.
 2nd ed., s.v. “monarchy.”
 New York: Oxford University Press.

 Ferris, Kerry, and Jill Stein.
 2010.
 The Real World: An Introduction to Sociology.
 2nd ed.
 New York: Norton.